firko-learnin/CGD/README.md

 ## Update:

-I am currently rewriting this app in React after originally making it with vanilla JS.
+I am currently rewriting this app in React with TypeScript after originally making it with vanilla JS.

 ## Info: